smtiitm/generate_Lipsync_videos/README.md

-# Lip-Sync Video Generation using gTTS
+# Lip-Sync Video Generation using gTTS (Google TTS)

+## NOTE: There are some changes in this repo.
+Please use this if you want to use Google TTS (or any other API but make channges appropriately).

 Clone this Branch: `git clone -b lip_sync_online --single-branch https://github.com/smtiitm/generate_Lipsync_videos.git`